Conflict Avoidance in Social Navigation -- a Survey: Taxonomy

 \item [Number of Agents] \emph{Absolute Number (Abs) / Density (D)}.
-Several papers deal with a one-on-one interaction and some deal with multiple agents in a shared space.
+Some papers deal with a one-on-one interaction whereas others deal with multiple agents in a shared space.
 We mention, when known, how crowded the environment is.
 Most works report either an \emph{Absolute Number} of participants or a \emph{Density} (measured as $\# people / m^2$).
-When presenting an absolute number of pedestrians, we include the navigating robot in the count, so it can be compared with multi-robot research where the number of agents includes multiple robots that are running the same algorithm.
+When presenting an absolute number of pedestrians, we include the navigating robot in the count.
+This allows comparison with multi-robot research where the number of agents includes multiple robots that are running the same algorithm.

 \item [Observability] \emph{Full / Partial / Depth / RGB}.
 If the work is set up in simulation, the robot can have either full or partial observability.
-Work that involves experiments or evaluations with real robots usually reports specific type(s) of sensors that were used, such as depth sensors (e.g. LIDAR), or cameras (e.g., RGB, or RGBD).
+Work that involves experiments or evaluations with real robots usually reports specific type(s) of sensors that were used, such as depth sensors (e.g. LIDAR), or cameras (e.g. RGB, or RGBD).
 If more than one type of sensor is used, we mention all of them.

 \item [Motion Control] \emph{SFM / ORCA / ROS / Human / Other}.
-Most papers rely on an existing motion controller, and a robot is augmented with a new component for social navigation.
-This survey classifies the main types of motion control used in these papers: the Social Force Model (\emph{SFM}), Optimal Reciprocal Collision Avoidance (\emph{ORCA}), the ROS \texttt{move\_base} navigation stack \footnote{\url{https://www.ros.org/}} (\emph{ROS}), evaluation of human behavior without any existing robot (\emph{Human}), and \emph{Other}.
-The ``other'' category includes both papers in which the motion control is not significant or relevant (such as research projects that use cellular automata, point-based navigation, Dijkstra's algorithm, or other types of search for motion planning) or in which the motion control is novel and is a major part of the paper's contribution (such as SIPP \citep{unhelkar2015human}, Social Momentum \citep{mavrogiannis2018social}, or LM-SARL \citep{chen2019crowd}).
-We mark these cases as ``other'', but mention the specific motion control that is used when possible.
+Most robots in these papers rely on an existing motion controller, and the robot is augmented with a new component for social navigation.
+This survey classifies the main types of motion control used in these papers: the Social Force Model (\emph{SFM}), Optimal Reciprocal Collision Avoidance (\emph{ORCA}), the ROS \texttt{move\_base} navigation stack (\emph{ROS})\footnote{\url{https://www.ros.org/}}, evaluation of human behavior without any existing robot (\emph{Human}), and \emph{Other}.
+The ``other'' category includes both papers in which the motion control is not significant (such as research projects that use cellular automata, point-based navigation, Dijkstra's algorithm, or other types of search for motion planning), and in which the motion control is novel and is a major part of the paper's contribution (such as Social Momentum \citep{mavrogiannis2018social} or LM-SARL \citep{chen2019crowd}).
+We mention the specific motion control that is used when possible.